Highpoint2000/webserver-scanner/README.md

 3. Restart the server
 4. Activate it in the settings

-The plugin installs two control buttons to start an automatic scanning process.
-As soon as a station with RDS information is detected, the process stops.
+This plugin uses the receiver's integrated scan function.
+To do this, two additional buttons are installed in the web frontend to start the scanning process.
+The scan sensitivity can be adjusted in the receiver settings.

+Important notes:

+THIS VERSION ONLY WORKS WITH THE PE5PVB ESP32 FIRMWARE!

+### version v1.0a:
+- Direct use of the integrated scan function of the ESP32 receiver (PE5PVB ESP32 firmware required!)
+- Fixed issue with incorrect number of users